 Fixing A Sunken Driveway: An Introduction to the PolyRenewal™ System

 Most contractors will use some manner of slurry to lift your sinking driveway back into place.
 Innovative Basement Authority, however, opts instead to take advantage of a different material.
-When the contractors you work with fix your drive, they’ll first drill holes into your concrete slab.
+Our specialists will first drill holes into your concrete slab.
 With these holes in place, the team will use specialized tools to inject high-density polyurethane foam into the holes, lifting your drive up as they go.
 Once the job is done and your driveway is level again, then the team will fill the holes they drilled and leave you to your business.

 Polyurethane foam serves as a more effective alternative to slurry for several reasons.
 This material tends to cure faster than normal slurry does, meaning you can drive on your driveway again sooner rather than later.
 Polyurethane foam also stabilizes the soil beneath your driveway, while slurry tends to only provide a reinforcing effect.
 Once the ground beneath your driveway has been stabilized, you can rest easy knowing you likely won’t see a similar driveway sinkage.